Cirrus Hermes Engineering Co

 1931 Acquired Cirrus Aero Engines Company.

-After purchase, the Cirrus Hermes I, II, III & IV were produced ranging in power from 105 hp to 140 hp depending on type.
+After purchase, the Cirrus Hermes I, II, III & IV engines were produced, ranging in power from 105 hp to 140 hp.
 The later Cirrus engines were designed to run inverted.

 1933 Patent - Improvements relating to inertia starters for internal combustion engines.